 Box Camera- These are simple, box shaped cameras.
 Like bullet cameras, they have fixed and varifocal lens options and are not pan/tilt/zoom capable.
 Box cameras work with an industry standard C/CS mount and can be used both indoors and outdoors.
 The most common use for these cameras is to monitor traffic and traffic lights.
 They are larger than bullet cameras and not very discreet but can deter crime simply by being visible to potential criminals.

-Fisheye Camera- These cameras are flat and discreet with a wide lens that captures a panoramic image.
-These are often used over front porches to monitor the front of a home.
+Fisheye Camera- These cameras are flat and discreet with a 360 wide lens that captures a panoramic image.
+These are often used overhead ceiling or wall mounted applications where 360 full monitoring is needed.
 While they are small and discreet they are still able to capture up to a 360 degree range.
 The fisheye lens will monitor all angles of a room.
 The wide lens is also known to distort images but with fisheye dewarping software this can be easily fixed.